 The recorder is not started.
 Press the PRINT key.
+Run out of paper.
+Load paper.
 Recorder does not work.
-Run out of paper.
-Load paper. recorder does not work.
 The paper drawer is not locked.
 Slide the paper drawer in until both latches are locked in position.

 A3.4 Trouble with Ultrasound FHR Monitoring